ylvazm/recipe-book/sides/pancakes.md

 - some flour
 - some salt
 - some sugar
+- some cinnamon and/or anis (optional)

 ## Instructions

-- mix all together
-- put in hot pan
+- mix all together, find a consistency you prefer (I do a lo of milk to get thin pancakes)
+- fry (I prefer olive oil)
-- add toppings
+- add toppings of your preference